 Course Dark Auburn Horsehair Paint Brush with Antique Wood Bobbin Spool Handle

-This brush was made by Elizabeth.
-It is a stiffer/course/rounded horsehair bristle that will make a wide variety of marks, and texture.
-The handle was made from a vintage quill bobbin.
+This brush is made by Elizabeth.
+It will be a stiffer/course/rounded horsehair bristle that will make a wide variety of marks, and texture.
+The handle will be made from a vintage quill bobbin.
 The finished brush is surprisingly light (2.5oz), it has metal caps on the ferrule and at the end of the brush.
-The brush end also has a leather hanging strap and has been embellished with natural seed.
+The brush end also has a leather hanging strap.
 The ferrule also has metal rings, 3 in total.
 The handle is old, the wood handle has a nice patina and the metal ferrule shows its history.

 - Handle: 8.5" in length

-This is unique and beautiful brush is made to make art :) - the versatile, stiff blunt bristle head will be a terrific mark maker, offering the artist a ton of mark-making options.
+My brushes are made to make art :) - they are versatile, and a stiff blunt bristle head will be a terrific mark maker, offering the artist a ton of mark-making options.

 Antique Wood Bobbin Spool History